raspberrypilearning/getting-started-with-the-pico/en/step_4.md

 ---

-You can also access the firmware installation menu if you click on **MicroPython (Raspberry Pi Pico)** in the status bar and choose 'Configure interpreter ...'
+You can also access the firmware installation menu if you click on 'MicroPython (Raspberry Pi Pico)' in the status bar and choose 'Configure interpreter ...'

 ![Configure interpreter menu](images/thonny-configure-interpreter.png)